2i2c-org/team-compass/communication/mailinglist.md

 ## How to access Mailchimp

 We have a single Mailchimp account and share access to team members via a single `username`/`password`.
-The {term}`Executive Director` is responsible for this information, though others on the team may have it as well.
+The [](Executive Director) is responsible for this information, though others on the team may have it as well.
 If you'd like access, ask the ED or one of the team members with this information.

 ## What to share with our mailing list